BenjaminWootten/Final-Project-CISC-108-honors/README.md

 - [ ] Actual creation of 10 or so levels
 - [ ] Main menu
 - [ ] Level select screen
-- [ ] Track completed and incompleted levels on level select screen
+- [ ] Track completed and uncompleted levels on level select screen
 - [ ] Return to level select upon completing a level
 - [ ] Victory screen upon all levels being completed